yeasy/docker-compose-files/hyperledger/README.md

 # Hyperledger fabric

 You can use the following script to install Docker and start a 4-node PBFT cluster in one instruction.

 ```sh
 $ bash setupPbft.sh
 ```

+tldr :)

+If you want to explore more, then can follow these steps.

 ## Preparation